dizhang168/reading-flow/README.md

 **Backward navigation**

-Find last focusable element in scope:
+End at the last element in the reading-ordered focus navigation scope:

-1. Find last element in scope.
+1. Find last element in reading order items, B.
-2. Find last element in Reading order, it has no descendant.
-3. Return B
+2. Return B

 Given _starting point_ B and _direction_ backward:

 1. _current_ is B.
-2. _previous_ is C, it has no descendant.
+2. _previous_ is C, it has no descendants.
 3. Return C.

 ...